percona/pmm-doc/source/install/docker.restoring.rst

 	       |opt.pmm-server| images at `percona/pmm-server`_.

-Assuming that you have a backup copy of your |opt.pmm-data|, created according to the procedure described in the:ref:`pmm.server.docker.backing-up` section, restore your data as follows:
+Assuming that you have a backup copy of your |opt.pmm-data|, created according to the procedure described in the:ref:`pmm.server.docker-backing-up` section, restore your data as follows:

 #.
 Change the working directory to the directory that contains your